yanuarizalk/gitlab-readme-stats/README.md

 # GitLab Readme stats

-Get dynamically generated github stats on your readmes!
+Get dynamically generated GitLab stats on your readmes!

 ## How to use